gandradep/porfolio_mobile_first/README.md

 # Setup Portfolio MobileFirst

-> The portfolio project's seventh part consists of making the mobile menu functional using javaScript.
+> The portfolio project's eighth part consists of making the work section dynamic and adding modal windows.
+This section is created from a js object.
 [Link to website](https://gandradep.github.io/setupPortfolioMobileFirst/)

 ## Built With